-Fuel economy standards is the only policy action modeled that cannot be linked to any specific One Climate Future plan action.
-However, it is a crucial part of reducing GHG emissions.
+The implementation of fuel economy standards is the only policy action included in the modeling that cannot be linked to any specific action in the One Climate Future plan.
+However, CAFE Standards play a crucial role in reducing GHG emissions.
 By joining the strong California standards, Maine has taken statewide action to ensure these GHG savings are realized, regardless of federal action.
-The savings from these standards show up in the Fuel Economy Standards wedge and are grouped with other vehicle electrification actions in TLU 2 & 3.
+The savings from these standards show up in the Fuel Economy Standards wedge, and with the other vehicle electrification actions, are collectively attributed to sections TLU 2 & 3 of the plan.